 Assistant Professor, Computer Science

-Brian's primary academic interests focus in two main areas: game design and implementation; and instruction.
-He's currently working to create an application to automatically generate the static elements of a game such as terrain, roads, rivers, etc. and on the problems virtual reality creates in the user interface.
+Brian's primary academic interests focus in two main areas: game design and implementation and instruction.
+He's currently working to create an application to automatically generate the static elements of a game such as terrain, roads and rivers and on the problems virtual reality creates in the user interface.

 Teaching and Research Interests